leettools-dev/leettools/README.md

 ## Open Source AI Search Tools

-LeetTools allow you to run highly customizable search workflows to find, extract, and generate information from the web or local knowledge bases.
-The system is designed to be modular and extensible, allowing you to use different components and configurations easily.
+LeetTools allows you to run highly customizable search workflows to query, extract, and generate information from the web or local knowledge bases.
+Instead of using a web page to interact with the search engine, we can run complex search workflows or automated search tasks from the command line.

-For example, since the content we need may not always be available on the first page of search results, can we go a few more pages to find only relevant documents and then summary the relevant information?
-For such a search workflow, we can:
-1. Use a search engine to fetch the top documents, up to X pages.
-2. Crawl the result URLs to fetch the content.
-3. Use LLM to summarize the content of each page to see if the content is relevant.
-4. We can also crawl links found in the content to fetch more relevant information.
-5. When we reach a predefind threshold, say number of relevant documents, or number of iterations, we can stop the search.
-6. Aggregate all the relevant summaries to generate a list of topics discussed in the search results.
-7. Use the topics to generate a digest article that summarizes the search results.

-This flow is similar to a lot of adavanced AI deep research tools.
-But with LeetTools, you can customize the search workflow to fit your needs.
+For example, when we search for a topic, we can go through the top X pages of the search results instead of only the first one, filter out the unrelated ones, and then generate a digest article from the relevant search results with citation to the source.
+This process works very similar to other AI search engines such as Perplexity and ChatGPT Search, but with LeetTools, you can customize the search workflow to fit your needs.
 For example, you can easily

 1. ask the question in language X, search in language Y, and summarize in language Z.
 2. only search in a specific domain, or exclude certain domains from the search.
 3. only search for recent documents from the last X days.
 4. control the output: style, number of words, and number of sections, etc.
+5. extract structured inforation instead of generating answers.

 The relevant documents scraped during the search are stored in a local knowledge base and you can query it again for related questions.
 You can add your own documents to the knowledge base and use them in the search workflow.
+The system is designed to be modular and extensible; all the compotents are implemented as plugins allowing to use different components and configurations.

+LeetTools provides an easy way to implement search-related function in daily workflows.
+For this version, all the data operations are backed by the in-memory database DuckDB to reduce the resource footprints.
+You can easily to run it on the command line or a cron job to automate the search tasks.

 ## Features